Skip to Content

 Can I make the lamb roast ahead of time?

 Save time by covering the roast with the herb and garlic paste and refrigerating for up to 24 hours.
-When you’re ready to cook, allow the roast to come to room temperature before following our cooking instructions for a boneless lamb roast.
+When you’re ready to cook, allow the roast to come to room temperature before following the cooking instructions for boneless lamb roast.

 Boneless Leg of Lamb Recipe